genj/GenjSocialFeedBundle/README.md

 ## Configuration

+Copy the social_feed.yml.dist to app/config/social_feed.yml
+Add all the needed configurations.
+Remove the providers that you don't need.

 Check all Possible configuration by dumping the config
 ```
 app/console config:dump-reference GenjSocialFeedBundle
 ```

-Add the needed configuration to your config.yml
+Add the needed vich mapping configuration to your config.yml

 ```
 ...